 Foods Containing Trans-fats

-Eating foots containing trans fats should always be a “no-no”.
+Do not eat foods containing trans fats.
 There are no health benefits to trans-fats.
 Trans-fats get incorporated into the cell membranes making the membrane stiff and limiting the ability of the cell to bring necessary nutrient and gettin rid of wast products from cellular metabolism.

 Trans-fats block the transportation of testosterone and other hormones from crossing through the cell membrane.
 One study showed that men who ate the highest amounts of trans-fats had 15% lower testosterone levels than those who ate the lowest amounts of trans-fats.